Central Ohio

 CORE logo

-Meetings Hang out, learn, and share
+Hang out, learn, and share

 Meetings are casual gatherings where you can listen to a talk, see and share projects, and chat with other radio curious folks.
 Maybe you'll even want to give a talk yourself!
 And, of course, a trip to the pub afterwards is always on the table.